-In 2019, the American Association of Poison Control Centers reported more than 2.1 million calls to poison control centers that involved a human exposure; most cases did not result in serious harm, but there were 1,411 deaths [1].
+In 2022, America's Poison Centers (formerly the American Association of Poison Control Centers) reported nearly 2.1 million calls to poison control centers that involved a human exposure; while most cases did not result in serious harm, 1,491 deaths were ultimately recorded [1].
 Although many poisonings are managed by emergency nurses, transport staff, and poisoning specialists, these events can occur in a wide variety of settings.
 Therefore, all nurses should have knowledge of the processes for identifying and treating poisonings or overdoses.